Mandan High School

 Mandan High School is a public high school located in Mandan, North Dakota.
 It is the only high school within the Mandan Public Schools system, serving grades 9–12.
-In 2007 the Mandan Public School District renovated the high school.
+In 2007 the Mandan Public School District renovated the high school building in 2024 opened a new high school building on its new campus north of I94.
 Mandan is the sixth-largest school district in the state of North Dakota.
 Mandan High School has an 88% graduation rate.
 Enrollment for the 2009–2010 school year was 1,056 students.
 The graduating class for the 2009–10 school year was 229 students.
 On April 1, 2010, Mandan High School was recognized for maintaining 100 years of continuous accreditation by the North Central Association Commission on Accreditation and School Improvement (NCA CASI).
 In 2024, Mandan opened a new high school location.

 The school district, and therefore the high school, serves Mandan and Harmon.
 It takes high school students from the Sweet Briar School District.

 Academics

 Progress reports

 The Mandan Public School calendar is divided into four 9-week quarters.
 Report cards are distributed at parent-teacher conferences or the week after the grading period ends.